 Create a schedule to feed your dog

-It’s essential to create a feeding schedule to make sure you feed your puppy the right amount of food based on your puppy’s age and activity level.
+To determine how many times a day should a puppy eat, it’s essential to create a feeding schedule to make sure you feed your puppy the right amount of food based on your puppy’s age and activity level.

 Use a puppy feeding guide to monitor your puppy’s appetite to ensure you don’t over or under-feed your dog.